nest/nest-simulator/doc/userdoc/styleguide/styleguide.rst

 Commas
 ~~~~~~

-Use the oxford comma (apples, bananas, and grapes) for lists.
+Use the serial comma (apples, bananas, and grapes) for lists.
 But use a bullet
 list if your list is more than 5 items.

 Use the comma as separator for thousands (37,000).